Denoising of Imaginary Time Response Functions with Hankel projections: Results

 The left panel of Fig.~\ref{fig:ClusterError} shows the (strictly negative) momentum-space Greens' functions at the three independent momentum points $k=(0,0)$, $k=(0,\pi)$ and $k=(\pi,\pi).$ The middle panel shows measured data along with the projection for $k=(0,0)$, and the right panel for $k=(\pi,0).$ Error bars are shown on every $5$th data point.

 The improvement of the projection over the measured data is around a factor of two on average (corresponding to a four-fold saving of computer time).
-The smaller improvement may be due to the different formulation of the Monte Carlo estimator (which measures the Fourier transform of the data shown \cite{Rubtsov2005} and therefore already induces strong correlations between time points) and the higher temperature.
+The smaller improvement may be due to the different formulation of the Monte Carlo estimator (which measures the Fourier transform of the data shown \cite{Rubtsov2005} and therefore already induces strong correlations between time points).
+Note that the smaller advantage observed here is not due to the sign problem.
+We have observed cases (not shown) where the Hankel projection offers greater benefits as the temperature is lower and the sign problem becomes more severe.